sebastianpech/TexVar/README.md

 Just download the folders and copy lib and tVar into the folder your *.tex script is.

 # GETTING STARTED
-Start with Example 1 (found in Examples folder).
+Start with the examples (found in Examples folder) and at the [wiki](https://gitlab.com/Specht08/TexVar/wikis/Examples).

 Then grab the CheatSheet or have a look at the wiki and create your own projects.